AnyLog-co/documentation/using grafana.md

 </pre>

 ### Executing a 'range' query
-Depending on the number of data points, divide the time range into intervals and return the difference between the Max value and the Min value in each interval.
+Depending on the number of data points, divide the time range into intervals and return the difference between the Max Value and the Min Value in each interval.
-In the example below, the intervals are determined by the user to be one day intervals.
+In the example below, the intervals are determined by the user to be one-day intervals.
 <pre>
 {
 "sql" : "select increments('day', 1, timestamp), max(timestamp), range(value) from ping_sensor",